Meditations On Integration

 The 1964 Mingus group with Eric Dolphy creates a brilliant rendition of “Meditations On Integration”

-On their version of “Meditations On Integration” (filmed at a Belgium television station on Apr.
+On their version of “Meditations on Integration” (filmed at a Belgian television station on Apr.
 19, 1964), one sees the group have a false start, Mingus and Dolphy engaging in a brief conversation, and then an 18-minute version of the multi-sectioned piece that is filled with memorable moments.

 It is a bit miraculous that this music was created and that this fascinating film exists.

 Johnny Coles, trumpet

 Eric Dolphy, flute, bass clarinet